 If you believe that a grade you receive during the year is not correct, or that a ruling on the breach of the rules is unfair you have a right to appeal it.

-You, or your parent, must talk to your teacher about an issue within five days [a school week] of getting your marked work back.
+You, or your parent, must talk to your teacher about it within five days of getting your marked work back.
 If you are still not happy you should complete an Appeals Form which can be obtained from the Principal's Nominee.
 You can then refer the matter to the HOF who may consult with the Principal's Nominee.
 You or the school may consult with an outside subject expert for an independent opinion.
 You will be notified in writing, by the Principal's Nominee of the final decision.

-17. Exam Procedures
+16. Exam Procedures

-Students must bring their own pens, pencils, calculators, rulers etc to the exam room in a clear plastic bag.
+Students must bring their own pens, pencils, calculators, rulers etc. to the exam room in a clear plastic bag.
 Water in clear plastic bottles will be permitted to be brought into the exams.
 No food is allowed in the exam room.
-Mobile phones must be switched off and left in your bags at the back of the room or in a clear plastic bag under your desk.
-Only approved calculators may be used in examinations.
-The list of calculators approved for use will be provided in the published NZQA list.
-You must allow an Examination Supervisor or teacher to check your calculator, and to clear its memories to default settings if necessary, prior to the entering the examination room or starting the assessment.
+Mobile phones must be switched off and left in your bags at the back of the room.
 Students will be notified of the times during which they are allowed to leave the exam room.
 If students are caught communicating during the exam or bring subject materials into the exam which are not permitted, the student will be given a 'Not Achieved' grade as the student will be considered to have been cheating.
 Parents will be notified.
 You may appeal the decision using the Appeals Procedure.
 If there is a breach of the exam rules during NCEA exams in November, NZQA will investigate the matter and report their findings to the school and the affected students.

-18. What if I miss deadlines and fail standards?
+17. What if I miss deadlines and fail standards?